Mollymook: Sport and recreation

-The Mollymook Golf Club maintains two golf courses; the Hilltop course is an 18-hole Championship course, renowned as a challenging and picturesque layout.
+The Mollymook Golf Club maintains two golf courses; the Hilltop course is an 18-hole Championship course, renowned for a challenging and picturesque layout.
 Designed in 1977, the March 2006 edition of Australian Golf Digest rated this course as number 97 in the top 100 Australian golf courses.
-The smaller 9 hole, Par 33 Beachside course is aimed mainly at social golfers.
-The Hilltop course features a lounge bar, pro-shop and locker room, offering cart hire, conference and practice facilities.
+The smaller 9-hole, Par 33 Beachside course is aimed mainly at social golfers.
+The Hilltop course features a lounge bar, pro-shop and locker room, offering cart hire, conference, and practice facilities.
 The main clubhouse is located next to Mollymook Beach, adjacent to the Beachside course and offers gaming and dining options and a large function room with panoramic views of the beach.

 The smaller Mollymook Beach Bowling Club also offers bistro style dining and a range of recreational activities including lawn bowls and poker tournaments.
 The Mollymook Surf Lifesaving Club hosts many competitions and surf carnivals throughout the year.
 Events include surf boat races and ocean swims.
 The club encourages the participation of "Nippers", junior club members aged between 5 and 14 who learn skills in water safety and surf lifesaving many of whom go on to patrol the local beaches.
 The club also maintains a kiosk and function rooms at their clubhouse at the southern end of the beach.

 The Bill Andriski Oval is the home ground of the Milton-Ulladulla Bulldogs, a rugby league team which competes in the Group 7 competition of the Country Rugby League.
 In July 2004, the Nine Network broadcast an episode of The Footy Show live from the oval, including several pre-recorded segments featuring Mollymook Beach and the Surf Lifesaving Club.

 Surfing is a common sport in the area and Mollymook contains numerous popular breaks, including Colliers, Golfies, Kamakazes, and more along Mollymook beach.
 Diving and spear fishing is also popular around the rocks, and Bannister Head to the north of Mollymook beach contains the well known jumprock and run-and-jump.